lionkor/lionkor/README.md

 ## Hi there 👋

-I'm Lion, I'm a computer science student from germany with a parttime job writing airport simulation software.
+I'm Lion, I'm a computer science student from germany with a parttime job working on airport simulation software.

 All my hobby projects are on this github; the good, the bad and the ugly.